-Anyone with a baccalaureate from an accredited school can apply for admission to the Information Quality Track of the Integrated Computing PhD Program.
+Anyone with a baccalaureate from an accredited school can apply for admission to the Information Quality Track of the Computer and Information Sciences (CIS) PhD Program.
 Candidates who have a background in computer programming, database concepts, and applied statistics, or who have professional experience in an information quality role will be the most prepared to enter and successfully complete the program.

 Requirements for Regular Admission